-Maturity December 31, 2022 June 30, 2022
+ı Maturity September 30, 2022 June 30, 2022

-Revolving credit facilities February 24, 2027 370,000 400,000
+Revolving credit facilities February 24, 2027 375,000 400,000

-Total long-term debt \$ 370,000 \$ 400,000
+Total long-term debt \$ 375,000 \$ 400,000

 On September 29, 2021, the Company amended its Credit Agreement to provide greater flexibility in the calculation of its Total Net Debt to EBITDA covenant over the next five fiscal quarters due to the conditions caused by the ongoing supply chain challenges driven by COVID-19.
 The amendment waived the former requirement to maintain a minimum Total Net Debt to EBITDA ratio for the period from July 1, 2021 to March 30, 2022.
-Furthermore, EBITDA for financial covenant purposes was excluded for the fiscal quarters ended September 30, 2021 and December 31, 2021, and was annualized accordingly for the remaining quarters in relevant periods.
+Furthermore, EBITDA for financial covenant purposes has been excluded for the fiscal quarters ended September 30, 2021 and December 31, 2021, and is to be annualized accordingly for the remaining quarters in relevant periods.

 On February 24, 2022, to facilitate the financing for its recent acquisitions, the Company amended its Credit Agreement to increase the size of its Credit Facilities to \$550,000, inclusive of two swingline facilities in the aggregate amount of \$23,000, and a Revolving Facility B amounting to \$50,000.
-The Company also extended the maturity of its Credit Agreement to February 2027 for all facilities except Revolving Facility B, which was available until February 2023.
+The Company also extended the maturity of its Credit Agreement to February 2027 for all facilities except Revolving Facility B, which will be available until February 2023.
 As part of the amendment, the Company also changed its interest rate benchmark from London Interbank Offered Rate ("LIBOR") to Secured Overnight Financing Rate ("SOFR").